Async Inference

 Using Autobatcher

-For existing Chat Completions code, the Autobatcher can automatically convert your realtime calls into async batches — no code changes required beyond configuration.
+For existing Chat Completions code, the Autobatcher can automatically run your realtime calls asynchronously — no code changes required beyond configuration.

 from autobatcher import AsyncOpenAI